pmw-rp/topic-cloner/README.md

 go run . --config config.yaml
 ```

-Usage can be see as follows:
+Usage can be seen as follows:

 ```text
 $ ./clone --help